ila0406/Travel-Trustees/README.md

 - https://ila0406.github.io/Travel-Trustees/
 ## Description
 This App was built with the intention of being a safety tool for your travel needs.
 It will pull relevent information for your destination to make your travel a safe and fun trip.
 If you search for any city in the countries we provided you will be met with a list that includes:
+- Airports near your destination
 - Covid cases
-- Local weather and Air quality
+- Local weather
-- Airports near your destination
+- Country Safety Rating for Travel
 ## Table of Contents
 - [Accessibility](#accessibility)
 - [Mockup](#mockup)